dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 Every trait has a unique name.
 I named this one &quot;requiresValidParcelId&quot;.

-If you had paid close attention you might have noticed the &quot;schema: ErrorMessage&quot; in the declaration of the response body.
+Perhaps you noticed the &quot;schema: ErrorMessage&quot; in the declaration of the response body.
 Shared schemas is another feature of RAML.
 In this case I have defined a schema called &quot;ErrorMessage&quot; which describes the payload in the error response:

 <pre><code>...
 schemas: